 Before painting the dresser, you need to apply a primer.
 Painting without the primer is not a great idea.
 Skipping the primer means that you will have to repaint the dresser sooner.

-Use a general-purpose primer for this step.
-Once you finish applying it to the surfaces, follow the instructions of the primer you use for drying time.
+For this step, use a general-purpose primer.
+Once you finish applying it to the surfaces, follow the primer’s instructions for drying time.

 Applying A Second Coat

-Once the first coat of primer dries, sand the surfaces again.
-You will need the help of 400-grit sandpaper.
-After sanding, wipe the dresser with a clean rag.
+Once the first coat of primer dries, sand the surfaces again with 400-grit sandpaper and wipe with a clean rag.

 Applying the Paint

-Once the primer is ready, lightly sand the surface.
-Use 120-grit or 140-grit sandpaper for this.
-Of course, you'll also need to wipe away any dust it produces.
+Once the primer is ready, lightly sand the surface with 120- or 140-grit sandpaper and wipe away the dust.

 Wipe the dust off and apply a final coat.
-Give the dresser and drawers a few days to dry.
+Let the dresser and drawers dry for a few days.

 Optional Step